YashikaVerma156/LeakyRand_CASES_2025/Gem5_code_and_result/README.md

 - start\_leakyrand\_gem5\_exp.sh run the simulations for which the results are reported in section 5.3.
 - $max\_parallel\_run\_count is currently set to 5.
 This parameter controls the number of Gem5 simulations that can be run in parallel.
 You can change it as per your machine.
 - Use sudo ./start\_leakyrand\_gem5\_exp.sh ${total\_experiments} to run the simulations.
+- Single experiment takes around 1 to 1.5 hour to complete on a 3GHz processor.
+  You may check the status of running experiments using htop command (search for gem5).

 ## Results Generation
 - cd result\_generation\_scripts